 Because occupations involving physical labor dominate the local economy, Fairmont City is generally considered to be a blue-collar town.
 48.32% of the Fairmont City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fairmont City is a village of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Fairmont City who work in maintenance occupations (10.83%), office and administrative support (9.97%), and sales jobs (7.58%).

-A relatively large number of people in Fairmont City telecommute to their jobs.
-Overall, about 8.08% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.08% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small village, Fairmont City doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Fairmont City with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.65% of adults in Fairmont City have a bachelor's degree or advanced degree.
+The citizens of Fairmont City are slightly less educated than the national average of 21.84% for the average city or town: 16.65% of adults in Fairmont City have a bachelor's degree or advanced degree

 Fairmont City is an extremely ethnically-diverse village.
 The people who call Fairmont City home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Fairmont City, accounting for 65.36% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Fairmont City residents report their race to be White, followed by Native American.
 Important ancestries of people in Fairmont City include German, Irish, French, Canadian, and English.